 How to choose between the concurrency options

 We know that introducing such an option can cause some confusion for a few of our customers, and we understand that.
-First of all, enabling this option is only favored if you are going to conduct an assessment on more than a thousand participants, at the same time.
+First of all, enabling this option is only favored if you are going to conduct an assessment on more than a thousand participants such as high stakes tests or semester exams, at the same time.
 Secondly, even if you do not enable it, the system will still handle the simultaneous assessments with reasonable latency.
 However, if you would like to make it more comfortable for all parties in return of paying extra by using some reserved computing resources, you have this option as well.

 Looking back to the years since our product took off in January 2019, we see that we have put great effort into building a flexible and concurrent assessment system that suits our customers’ use case and budget.
 But when we see that our customers rely on our services and they get positive results, we see that it paid off.